Advantages and Disadvantages of Gantt Charts

 Typically, you can insert tasks, group them under specific WBS (Work Breakdown Structure) levels.
 In more advanced versions, you can also determine the critical path by establishing relationships between activities.

-A Gantt Chart typically includes below information;
+A Gantt Chart typically includes the below information;

 - Start and end date of a project